Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Introduction

 \subsubsection{Motivation and Related Work}

-Aerial- and ground-assisted Fed-LS networks rely on conventional radio-frequency (RF) communication links \cite{kodheli2020satellite}.
-However, these links between LEO satellites and aerial/ground nodes are often \textit{time-constrained} and \textit{intermittent} due to the satellites' orbital movement, trajectory variations, and limited coverage zones.
-These make transmitting large ML models over long-distance RF links \textit{time-consuming} and \textit{energy-intensive}, particularly with challenges like atmospheric attenuation and propagation delays.
-Moreover, heterogeneous communication patterns between satellites and aerial/ground nodes complicate implementing \textit{synchronized} FedL~\cite{mcmahan2017communication} for Fed-LS, where global aggregations occur only after all satellite models are collected at GSs.
-This is because satellites with infrequent connections (i.e., \textit{stragglers}) can delay aggregation rounds and impose unnecessary waiting periods for other satellites.
+A key feature of LEO satellite constellations is their vast operational region, making the presence of \textit{a single aggregation point}, as assumed in conventional FedL, an unnatural fit.
+To this end, Fed-LS architectures typically employ hierarchical FedL, where satellites' local models are aggregated by \textit{terrestrial/non-terrestrial regional aggregators}, such as ground stations (GSs), unmanned aerial vehicles, or high-altitude platforms~\cite{9674028, tang2022federated,10121575,10039157}.
+In these hierarchical Fed-LS architectures, radio-frequency (RF) links are often used for model transmissions between the satellites and regional aggregators \cite{kodheli2020satellite}.
+However, these links are often \textit{time-constrained} and \textit{intermittent} due to the satellites' orbital movements and limited windows of observation.
+These limitations make transmitting large ML models over long-distance RF links \textit{time-consuming} and \textit{energy-intensive}, particularly with the added challenges such as atmospheric attenuation and propagation delays.
+Moreover, heterogeneous communication patterns between satellites and aerial/ground nodes complicate implementing \textit{synchronized} FedL~\cite{mcmahan2017communication} for Fed-LS, where global aggregations only occur after the reception of the local models of all satellites at an aggregation point.

 Several solutions have been proposed to address the above challenges.
 AsyncFLEO~\cite{10021101}, an asynchronous Fed-LS methodology, performs global aggregations whenever a satellite model arrives at GSs.
-However, it struggles with the \textit{stale} models of straggler satellites, which can degrade the performance.
-To mitigate this, FedSat~\cite{9674028} standardizes the local model transmission frequency from satellites by assuming that GSs are located at the North Pole.
-Also, buffered asynchronous Fed-LS~\cite{nguyen2022federated} triggers global aggregations after receiving a predefined number of satellite models at GSs.
-Although these strategies facilitate model aggregation in Fed-LS, an important question remains open: \textit{Can Fed-LS reduce its dependence on long-distance RF links between satellites and aerial/ground nodes?}
+However, it struggles with the stale models of \textit{straggler} satellites (i.e., those with infrequent communications to the GSs), which can degrade the performance.
+As a solution, FedSat~\cite{9674028} aims to better align the satellites' model transmission frequencies/periods by assuming that GSs are located at the North Pole.
+Additionally, buffered asynchronous Fed-LS~\cite{nguyen2022federated} triggers global aggregations after receiving a predefined number of satellite models at GSs.
+Although these strategies facilitate model aggregations in Fed-LS, an important question remains open: \textit{Can Fed-LS reduce its dependence on long-distance RF links between satellites and aerial/ground nodes?}